henrywatkins/python-euler/README.md

 Find first fibonacci number with specific number of digits.

-Use dummy variables to count up the fibonacci numbers in a while loop up until the len(str(fn)) reaches right length.
+Use dummy variables to count up the fibonacci numbers in a while loop up until the `len(str(fn))` reaches right length.

+#### Problem 26

+Perform division, where we use `//` and `%` to find the quotient and remainder respectively.
+For each integer, perform division in a while loop to find all the digits of the result, breaking if the remainder hits zero or if a remainder is repeated.
+There will be a reciprocal cycle if a remainder is repeated, the length of the reciprocal cycle is the number of digits before a repeated remainder.

 #### Problem 34